observability-lab-cse/observability-lab-workshop/07-alert/README.md

 is to set up Resource Health alert rules.
 Resource Health alerts can notify you in near real-time when these resources have a change in their health status.

-Please note also that Resource Health alerts are [free of charge](https://learn.microsoft.com/en-us/azure/azure-monitor/best-practices-alerts#cost-optimization) (same as service health alerts).
+Please note also, that as for April 2024, Resource Health alerts are [free of charge](https://learn.microsoft.com/en-us/azure/azure-monitor/best-practices-alerts#cost-optimization) (same as service health alerts).

 Go ahead and [create a Resource Alert](https://learn.microsoft.com/en-us/azure/service-health/resource-health-alert-monitor-guide) in Azure Portal.